This page includes affiliate links.

-I bought a Canon XA20 a couple of months ago.
+I bought a Canon XA20 to use on an education project.
 Why buy a camcorder like this with a fairly small sensor?
-Doesn’t everyone use DSLRs nowadays?
+Doesn’t everyone use mirrorless cameras nowadays?

-Yes, a DSLR like the Canon T5i/700D or a mirrorless camera like the Panasonic GH4 is the cheapest way to get good image quality.
+Yes, a DSLR is an affordable way to get good image quality.
 But they’re not the best choice for everyone.
 It’s all about what kind of films you want to make.

 DSLRs and mirrorless cameras are basically stills cameras.
 Video is an extra that’s been added on, so they have drawbacks.
 You’re going to need extra gear if you want to use them seriously for filming.
 If you have the time, and you can work around their limitations, you can get great results.
 But if you’re shooting news, events, and maybe documentaries, you should look at camcorders as well.

 My verdict on the XA20?
 It’s great.
-After shooting with SLRs for the last few years I’d forgotten how much easier it is to film with a ‘real’ camcorder.
+After shooting with SLRs for a few years I’d forgotten how much easier it is to film with a ‘real’ camcorder.
 And the XA20 is a very well designed camcorder.

 What’s professional about it?